-Gragger —literally, “noisemaker.”
-Graggers are used during the reading of the megillah.
+Gragger — Yiddish for “noisemaker.”
+Graggers are used during the reading of the (see below).
 When the reader speaks the name of Haman the congregation tries to drown out the evil name using noisemakers and booing.

-Hamantaschen — Yiddish for “Haman’s pockets,” also known as “oznay Haman” meaning “Haman’s ears.”
+Hamantaschen — Yiddish for “Haman’s pockets,” known in Hebrew as “oznay Haman” meaning “Haman’s ears.”
 A triangular cookie with a filling (typically jam or poppyseed) inside, traditionally eaten on Purim.

-Matanot l’evyonim —literally, “gifts to the poor.”
+Matanot l’evyonim — Hebrew for “gifts to the poor.”
 It is a commandment to give to the poor on Purim.

-Megillah —the Scroll of Esther, a book of the bible read during the holiday of Purim.
+Megillah — Hebrew for scroll, it is usually used to refer to the scroll of Esther (Megillat Esther, also known as the Book of Esther), a book of the Bible traditionally read twice during the holiday of Purim.
 Megillah scrolls are often illuminated.

-mishloah manot, shlah manot —literally, “sending portions to one another.”
+Mishloah manot, shlah manot — Hebrew for “sending portions to one another.”
 A phrase taken from the Megillah that commands the Jewish community to give small packages of food or gifts to friends on the day of Purim.

-Shpiel—literally, “play” or “skit.”
-A Purim shpiel is a humorous and dramatic presentation of the events outlined in the book of Esther, often performed on Purim eve.
+Shpiel (sometimes spelled spiel) — Yiddish for “play” or “skit.”
+A Purim shpiel is a humorous and dramatic presentation of the events outlined in the Book of Esther, often performed on Purim eve.

-Taanit Esther —literally, “the fast of Esther.”
+Taanit Esther — Hebrew for “the fast of Esther.”
 A fast from sunrise to sunset on the day before Purim, it commemorates the fast that Queen Esther and the Jews of Shushan undertook.

-Tzedakah —literally, “righteousness,” but it is often interpreted as charity.
-It is a commandment to give tzedakah to those in need on Purim.
+Tzedakah — Hebrew for “righteousness” or “justice,” but it is often interpreted as charity.
+It is a commandment to give to those in need on Purim.